 City Permits and Licenses Available Electronically

-Since physical local government offices are closed, the Department of Permits & Inspection Services (DPIS) has developed a new web-based application in conjunction with idtPlans to manage our projects for plan review.
+- The Department of Permits & Inspection Services (DPIS) developed a new web-based application in conjunction with idtPlans to manage our projects for plan review.
 You may register and send in your applications for electronic plan review here.

 Connecting Businesses to Resources

 To help employers navigate the reopening of the economy post COVID-19, the Buffalo Niagara Partnership has developed the BNP Business Link, a question and answer forum for and by the Buffalo Niagara business community.
 BNP has dedicated a team of experts to address individual questions and concerns of business owners throughout the region.

 The NY Forward Loan Fund (NYFLF), announced by Governor Andrew M. Cuomo, will begin accepting pre-applications.
 The $100 million fund is a new economic recovery loan program aimed at supporting New York State small businesses, nonprofits and small landlords as they reopen after the COVID-19 outbreak and NYS on PAUSE.
 New York State Homes and Community Renewal (HCR) has additional guidance here.
 If you are a small landlord, please visit this page for more information.